PBrockmann/wms-pyferret/README.md

 * Colorbars are created by master process and added to the template html page
 * Add map center and zoom option
 * Change call to allow curvilinear grid plot (shade command with 3 arguments)
-* Change zoom control buttons
+* Resize zoom control buttons
 * Remove attribution display (for better visibility)